If you write paranormal, fantasy or speculative fiction, you create universes. Universe creating is fun … and challenging. Title image: PBS Nova.

 Stars Wars is outside of human time.
 We have no idea what counts as “a long time ago” in distant galaxies.

 Universe Creating Question #5: Why?

 I’m a romance writer.
 I’m more interested in creating relationships than I am in creating universes.
 Which is why I’ve kept my shapeshifter world so close to so-called reality here on Earth.

 So, why write a shapeshifter trilogy at all?

 Because I’m intrigued by the way the various shapeshifters express their animal natures.
-I want to explore how these natures affect the central love relationship, either with a human (The Alpha’s Edge, Buy Me Love) or with another of their kind (Book Two – no working title).
+I want to explore how these natures affect the central love relationship, either with a human (The Alpha’s Edge, Buy Me Love) or with another of their kind (Book Two Money for Nothing).